Vanishborn/VirPlot/README.md

 This tool generates **SVG, PDF, or PNG plots** that combine genome feature annotations from a GFF3 file and sequencing depth from a `samtools depth` file.

-Maintained by Henry Li from [Foundation Plant Services](https://fps.ucdavis.edu/index.cfm) at [UC Davis](https://www.ucdavis.edu/), this utility overhauls an over-engineered implementation, replacing legacy tools that previously relied on deprecated packages.
-Built in Python using only `numpy`, `matplotlib` and `pyyaml`, this is a quick tool for generating aligned, customizable feature annotation and depth plots in one combined graph.
+Developed and maintained by Henry Li from [Foundation Plant Services](https://fps.ucdavis.edu/index.cfm) at [UC Davis](https://www.ucdavis.edu/), this utility overhauls an over-engineered implementation, replacing legacy tools that previously relied on deprecated packages.
+Built in Python using only `numpy`, `matplotlib` and `pyyaml`, this is a quick tool for generating aligned and customizable feature annotation-depth plots in one combined figure.

 ---